charkes/hypercard-center/HyperTalkReference/properties/messageWatcher.md

 # messageWatcher

-` set `[`the`]` messageWatcher ¬     to [ph:resourceName`]
+`set [the] messageWatcher to [ph:resourceName]`

 The `messageWatcher` property returns or sets the name of the [ph:external command] (or XCMD) that displays the Message Watcher window for tracing scripts.
-The name of HyperCard’s message watcher is` MessageWatcher`.
+The name of HyperCard’s message watcher is `MessageWatcher`.

 Third-party developers might supply other message watchers that you can install into HyperCard.

 Click Tips for information about the properties of the message watcher.